HewlettPackard/dc-rl/README.md

 ## Environment Details

 ### Workload Environment
-The Workload Environment in SustainDC manages the execution and scheduling of delayable workloads within the data center (DC).
-It includes open-source workload traces from [Alibaba](https://github.com/alibaba/clusterdata) and [Google](https://github.com/google/cluster-data) data centers, which represent the computational demand placed on the DC.
+The **Workload Environment** in SustainDC manages the execution and scheduling of delayable workloads within the DC.
+It includes open-source workload traces from [Alibaba](https://github.com/alibaba/clusterdata) and [Google](https://github.com/google/cluster-data) DC, which represent the computational demand placed on the DC.
 Users can customize this environment by adding new workload traces or modifying the existing ones.
-The workload traces are used to simulate the tasks that the data center needs to process, providing a realistic and dynamic workload for benchmarking purposes.
+The workload traces are used to simulate the tasks that the DC needs to process, providing a realistic and dynamic workload for benchmarking purposes.

 #### Observation Space
 - Time of Day and Year: The sine and cosine representation of the hour of the day and the day of the year, providing a periodic understanding of time.